 2: The Reality of Hearing Loss

 Sadly, hearing loss remains one of the greatest occupational health threats of our time.
-Typically noise-induced hearing loss is not reversible, limiting an individual’s ability to hear high frequency sounds as well as understand speech.
+Typically noise-induced hearing loss is not reversible, limiting an individual’s ability to hear high-frequency sounds as well as understanding speech.
 Overexposure may even seriously impair or deafen some individuals.

 3: Psychological Effects